CUBigDataClass/tweetstream/README.md

 # twitterstream
-Simple express app that streams in a sample of live tweets, these tweets are then run through a 3rd party sentiment analysis library and given a score Implemented using Node.js and Express.
+MEAN app that streams in a sample of live tweets using a kafka producer/consumer model, these tweets are then run through a 3rd party sentiment analysis library and given a score Implemented using Node.js and Express.
+The maps are displayed in Angular.js and D3.js.

 ## To Run:
  Add a file named ".env" that contains your twitter API keys in the root directory.
 It should be in the following format: